 If you have been injured as a result of someone else’s negligence, it could mean that you are entitled to restitution.
 The problem is that normally this will only be paid out to your after months or years – depending on when the insurance companies and lawyers come to a settlement agreement.

-Some firms such as Cash In Your Case offer a form of cash advance in cases where they believe that a settlement will be due to you.
+Some firms offer a form of cash advance in cases where they believe that a settlement will be due to you.
 This is not, in the strictest sense, a loan because repayment of the cash advance is usually contingent on whether or not you win your case.
 In most cases, these cash advances are paid out of the proceeds of any settlement that you receive – normally, if you receive no settlement at all, the cash advance is written off by the firm and you do not need to worry about repaying any of it.

 Does Everyone Qualify?

 The firms that offer this kind of service are running a business and so are not doing this as an act of kindness – they will want to evaluate what potential settlement you might qualify for and they will usually offer the cash advance in line with what your potential settlement is.
 A representative will discuss the matter with you and then get in touch with your attorney for more details.